Measurements of chemical potentials in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV

 In this Letter, we report the most precise estimation to date of $\mu_B$ and $\mu_Q$ obtained from a set of antiparticle-to-particle yield ratios.
+Compared to previous estimations, the precision of the current results has improved by about an order of magnitude.
+This improvement in precision is attributed to the proper treatment of the cancelation of particle-antiparticle correlated uncertainties and the reduced dependence on model parameters, such as the system volume, $V$, which is eliminated in the antiparticle-to-particle yield ratios.
 The analyzed species are charged pions, protons, $\Omega^-$ baryons, and light (hyper)nuclei.
 (Anti)protons are the most abundantly produced (anti)baryons at midrapidity ($\approx$~35 and $\approx$~2 protons on average in central and peripheral Pb--Pb collisions, respectively~\cite{ALICE:2019hno}).
 Consequently, the antiproton-to-proton yield ratio can probe the antibaryon-to-baryon imbalance~\cite{ALICE:2010hjm, ALICE:2013yba} with high precision.
 On the other hand, the sensitivity to baryon asymmetry is enhanced when light (hyper)nuclei are included because of their larger baryon content.
 In this work, $^3\mathrm{He}$, its isobar $^3\mathrm{H}$, and hypertriton $^3_{\Lambda}\mathrm{H}$, which is a bound state of a proton, a neutron, and a $\Lambda$, along with their antimatter counterparts, are considered\footnote{(Anti)deuterons, $\mathrm{d}$($\bar{\mathrm{d}}$) are not considered in this Letter since the efficiency correction for $\bar{\mathrm{d}}$ is based on the $\bar{\mathrm{d}}$ absorption cross section extracted by the ALICE Collaboration from the measured $\bar{\mathrm{d}}/\mathrm{d}$ yield ratio itself~\cite{ALICE:2020zhb}.}.
 The ratio of oppositely charged pions provides a precise constraint on the imbalance of electric charge, as the yield ratio depends predominantly on $\mu_Q$.
 Finally, the dependence of antimatter-to-matter ratios on strangeness is probed with (anti)$\Omega^-$ baryons, which, unlike (anti)$\Lambda$ and (anti)$\Xi^{-}$, have negligible contamination coming from heavier hadron decays.